-It's not new.
-Sit with a small group of students.
-Give them a challenging text.
-Support them as they work through it.
+Guided Reading – It’s not new, but it still works!
+You have a small group of students, you give them a challenging text, and you support them as they read through it.

 1. Skip Whole Class Lessons

 Just be done with the whole class lesson…at least for many of your lessons.
 Why?